vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 3. Click on "Access my Wallet"
 4. Select "MEW CX" and allow the access to your wallet
 5. Click on "Contract" -> "Interact with Contract"
-6. In the new page, under "Contract Address" copy the Vega ERC20 BRIDGE (Ropsten) address from the list above
+6. In the new page, under "Contract Address" copy the [Vega ERC20 BRIDGE (Ropsten) address](./bridges.md)
 7. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://raw.githubusercontent.com/Public_Test_Bridge_Tools/blob/master/bridge/Vega_Bridge_ERC20_abi.json
 8. Click "Continue"
 9. Click "Select an Item" and in the dropdown list select "deposit_asset"